 Cambodia is a developing country that faces many social issues, with marginalised groups, particularly children, often not receiving the healthcare or health education that they need.
 Working collaboratively with local schools, NGOs and health workers, we adopt a holistic and long-term approach to creating change in the communities where we work.
 We aim to utilise the skills and interests of our volunteers to better equip the community to live healthy and fulfilled lives through a range of preventative healthcare initiatives, from education and workshops, to needs-assessment research, development of local healthcare facilities and provision of resources.

 This program is perfect for any student interested in improving the health of disadvantaged communities through health promotion and development initiatives.
-The program can be tailored to utilise a range of skills from students studying disciplines such as nutrition, nursing, public or environmental health, pharmacy and more!
+Our Health Promotion program will benefit from the skills and expertise of volunteers studying disciplines such as biomed, nutrition, nursing, public or environmental health, pharmacy and more!

 Trek and travel in an exhilarating optional final week in Cambodia where you will gain a unique understanding of Cambodia’s tragic past whilst exploring Phnom Penh and come face to face with Irawaddy dolphins and elephants.
 Volunteering in Cambodia will definitely have an impact on your life…forever!